xianbangchen/xianbangchen.github.io/_research/Project_02_CPO.md

       <figcaption style="font-style: italic;">Testing results on the IEEE 118-bus system.
 The dots represent specific testing samples, and the red line represents the trend line.</figcaption>
 </p>

-*Figure 1: This is a short caption or descriptive text.*

 To this end, we introduce the CPO idea, which emphasizes that:
 <p align="center">
   <img src="/assets/images/Project_02_Fig04_CPO.gif" alt="Alt text" width="80%">